GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler

 We evaluate GTS on two latent reasoning models: \textsc{COCONUT}~\citep{hao2024traininglargelanguagemodels} and \textsc{CODI}~\citep{shen2025codicompressingchainofthoughtcontinuous}.
 For \textsc{COCONUT}, we follow the architecture and protocol described in \citet{hao2024traininglargelanguagemodels}, using a GPT-2 backbone with $K=6$ latent reasoning steps.
 For \textsc{CODI}, we use a \textsc{LLaMA-3.2-1B}~\citep{grattafiori2024llama3herdmodels} backbone with 6 latent reasoning steps and its recurrent filtering module.
 In all cases, backbone parameters are frozen and only the Gaussian sampler is trained.

 \paragraph{GTS Architecture}

 The sampler consists of lightweight mean and log-standard-deviation heads parameterizing a diagonal Gaussian policy over latent perturbations.
 To avoid premature collapse to a deterministic policy, we enforce a minimum log-standard-deviation during training ($\log \sigma > -2.0$).
 Latent perturbations are injected only during recursive latent reasoning steps (from \texttt{<start\_latent>} to \texttt{<lat\_5>}), ensuring that stochasticity only affects the reasoning dynamics rather than the final aggregation stage.
-During training, only sampler's parameters are updated, the backbone is frozon.
 Additional implementation details are provided in Appendix~\ref{app:implementation_details}.

 \paragraph{Training}